Dessia-tech/MechanicalComponents/doc/source/vocabulary_planetary_gear.rst

 In a planetary gears ,there is minimum 1 planetary in a meching chain and maximum 2.
 The planetaries can be only at the beginning or/and at the end of the list.
 If there is a ring in one side at the list, the  planetary at the other side  is necessarily a sun ( if there is an another one)

 It's use for the analyse to easily determinate the gearing plan.
 For the generator part, it's use to determinate the position and the form of the planetaries generated.

+.. _path:

 Path
 ----------------

 A path represent the elements and the relations which there are betwen 2 elements (in a planetary gears, is betwen 2 planetaries).